vegaprotocol/specs/protocol/0089-COMP-composing_prices.md

 ## Introduction

-Prices are composed to create mark price and on perpetual futures markets a view of what the price on the vega side is for purposes of comapring to the underlying price and an eventual funding calculation.
+Prices are composed to create mark price and on perpetual futures markets a view of what the price on the vega side is for purposes of comparing to the underlying price and an eventual funding calculation.
 Mark price is used by Vega protocol to calculate mark-to-market cashflows, feed the risk calculation, to provide ``unrealised'' profit-and-loss (PnL) information and drive price monitoring.

 For perpetual futures markets there should be a composite *mark price* configuration and a composite *market price for funding* configuration so that the market can, potentially use different mark price for mark-to-market and price monitoring and completely different price for calculating funding.